 Bedford Borough Council is responsible for licensing children who take part in TV/theatre/radio, modelling and paid sporting activities in accordance with 'The Children and Young Person's Act 1933 and 1963' and The Children (Performances and Activities)(England) Regulations 2014.

-Child Performance Licence applications
+Child performance licence applications

-- Birth certificate
+- Birth certificate or Passport

-- School letter giving permission to be absent
+- School letter giving permission to be absent if required

 A licence may not necessary if: